 Lokniti in partnership with ABP News has done a series of national surveys in the last one year to gauge the political mood of voters.
-They serve as an important instrument to understand voter sentiment between the 2014 and 2019 Lok Sabha polls.
+They serve as important instruments to understand voter sentiment between the 2014 and 2019 Lok Sabha polls.

-With the 2019 Lok Sabha elections approaching, Lokniti is inviting question suggestions for the National Election Study.
+With the Lok Sabha elections of 2019 approaching, Lokniti is inviting question suggestions for the National Election Study.
 We have identified some broad themes for the survey.
 You are welcome to contribute to as many themes as you would like.

 Since the mid-1990s, Lokniti has conducted election studies during all national elections and several state elections in India.
 Our data unit holdings constitute one of the largest archives of survey data on voter behaviour and attitudes.

 Even as Lokniti's core activity revolves around elections, over the years it has also conducted a series of public opinion studies on a wide range of topics particularly those that deal with specific social issues and segments.